-C. Regional Measure 2 Funds
+D. Regional Measure 2 Funds

-On March 2, 2004, voters passed Regional Measure 2 (RM2), raising the toll on the seven Stateowned toll bridges in the San Francisco Bay Area by \$1.00.
+On March 2, 2004, voters passed Regional Measure 2 (RM2), raising the toll on the seven State-owned toll bridges in the San Francisco Bay Area by \$1.00.
 This extra dollar is to fund various transportation projects within the region that have been determined to reduce congestion or to make improvements to travel in the toll bridge corridors, as identified in Senate Bill 916 (Chapter 715, Statutes of 2004).
 Specifically, RM2 establishes the Regional Traffic Relief Plan and identifies specific transit operating assistance and capital projects and programs eligible to receive RM2 funding.
 The Bay Area Toll Authority (BATA) is responsible for the collection of the bridge tolls and MTC is responsible for administering the RM2 Program.
-The Authority is an eligible recipient for RM2 funds and received \$452,060 in RM2 funding during the fiscal year ended June 30, 2022.
+As an eligible recipient the Authority was allocated RM2 funds of \$461,609 and received \$459,221 in RM2 funding during the fiscal year ended June 30, 2023.
 The Authority utilized the RM2 funds as operating assistance on a specific, express bus route per the program's requirements.